 - Moringa is found to hold in its various parts 7 times more vitamin C than oranges, 10 times more vitamin A than carrots, 17 times more calcium than milk, 9 times more protein than yogurt, 15 times more potassium than bananas and 25 times more iron than spinach.2

-- Its leaves contain beta-carotene, protein, vitamin C, calcium, amino acids, antioxidants, and potassium.
+- Its leaves contain beta-carotene, protein, vitamin C, calcium, amino acids,

 - Because of its high score of natural antioxidant compounds like phenolics, carotenoids, ascorbid acid and flavonoids, it enhances the shelf-life of foods that have fat in it.3

 Moringa or moringa oleifera, also known as drumstick tree or benzoil tree, grows extensively in the sub-Himalayan regions of India, Pakistan, Afghanistan, and Bangladesh.
 It also grows in several tropical countries.
 Moringa leaf powder, moringa extracts, moringa capsules, teas supplemented with moringa… the ingredient is everywhere and promises a whole lot of perks for a good health.